 10. Wait for ideas from children before offering suggestions of our own.
 This encourages them to be patient thinkers and brainstormers.
 Countless times I’ve experienced the miracle of waiting before giving my brilliant two cents while children play, or providing play ideas when children seem bored.
 Biting my tongue for a few minutes, maybe saying some encouraging words to a toddler like, “It’s hard to know what to do sometimes, but you are creative, I know you’ll think of something” is usually all that it takes for the child to come up with an idea.
 And it’s bound to be more imaginative, interesting and appropriate than anything I could have thought of.
 Best of all, the child receives spectacular affirmations: 1) I am a creative thinker and problem solver; 2) I can bear discomfort, struggle and frustration; 3) Boredom is just the time and space between ideas… (And sometimes, the wellspring of genius.)

 Instincts may tell us that waiting is uncaring, unhelpful and confidence-shaking — until the results are proven to us.
 Sitting back patiently and observing often feels counterintuitive, so even if we know and appreciate the magic that can happen when we “wait”, it usually involves a conscious effort.
 But it’s worth it.

 Do you find it challenging to wait?
 Do you have a magic word of your own?
 No need to wait to share your thoughts…

-(“The Parenting Magic Word” is included in my new book: Elevating Child Care: A Guide to Respectful Parenting)
+(I share more in my book: Elevating Child Care: A Guide to Respectful Parenting)

 I LOVE your comments and questions.
 Please add them here...